Your cart is currently empty!

 Such sensitivity to some edibles is more common in those with digestive system disorders, such as irritable bowel syndrome (IBS).
 A person with such a condition will often experience discomfort soon after eating certain meals.
 The symptoms are varied and usually involve the gastrointestinal tract, and feelings such as stomach pain, diarrhea, bloating, headaches and malaise are not uncommon.

 Reactivity to such meals arises if the body cannot digest certain edibles.
 This impairment may be due to a lack of digestive enzymes or sensitivity to certain chemicals.
 For some people, their bodies may lack the appropriate digestive enzymes to break down milk (lactose).
 Gluten, preservatives, fructose, and caffeine may also make the list.

 Food intolerance can be a bad experience.
-Get a personalized health result and status to share with a doctor or practitioner via our sensitivity & deficiency test kit, and be equipped to manage or avoid such a condition.
+Get a personalized health result and status to share with a doctor or practitioner with a sensitivity & deficiency test kit.
+Be equipped to manage or avoid such a condition.
 Order one today, and be assured of a healthy lifestyle.